 Low omega-3/ omega-6 ratio, fish consumption less than once every six months and being overweight were associated with increased risk of breast cancer.

 The suggestion of this research is women should consider losing weight with a diet rich in healthy fats (10% of your daily calories) in the form of fish oils, as this diet may significantly decreased risk of breast cancer.

-The simple message of these two new research studies is that weight loss will help reduce breast cancer risk and that doctors should use this as a motivation to help women over the age of 50 maintain proper body weight.
+The simple message of these three studies is that weight loss and diet will help reduce breast cancer risk and that doctors should use this as a motivation to help women over the age of 50 maintain proper body weight.
 But there is a more complex message that should be offered.

 Incorporating weight loss into a preventative health program

 A November 2019 (6) study from the Imperial College London, St. Mary’s Campus, the University of Leeds, and Rutgers Cancer Institute of New Jersey reviewed the “complex associations between energy balance-related factors (how much food you take in compare to how much of that food you convert into energy) and breast cancer risk.”

 In other words depending on your personal body make up, weight loss or maintaining proper body weight would be A key factor in preventing breast cancer or breast cancer recurrence, made stronger by incorporating weight loss into a preventative health program.
 Let’s explore this study for some suggestions on that healthy lifestyle:

 In this study the doctors examined, physical activity, sedentary behavior, body mass index (BMI), waist and hip circumferences, waist-to-hip ratio, and weight change and pre- and postmenopausal breast cancer risk in 126 previously published studies comprising over 22,900 premenopausal and 103,000 postmenopausal breast cancer cases.